Francis Bourke

 Francis William Bourke (born 2 April 1947) is a former Australian rules footballer and coach who represented Richmond in the Victorian Football League (VFL) between 1967 and 1981, and coached the club in 1982 and 1983.

-A key figure in a successful period at Richmond, Bourke is a five-time premiership player who was honoured with selection in the AFL's Team of the Century.
-His is the only family to have provided three generations of players for the Richmond senior team: Bourke's father, Frank, played 16 matches in the 1940s and his son, David played 85 games between 1995 and 2001.
-In 2009 The Australian newspaper nominated Bourke as one of the 25 greatest footballers never to win a Brownlow Medal.
+A key figure in a successful period at Richmond, Bourke is a five-time premiership player who was honoured with selection in the AFL Team of the Century.
+His is the only family to have provided three generations of players for the Richmond senior team: Bourke's father, Frank, played 16 matches in the 1940s; and his son, David, played 85 games between 1995 and 2001.
+In 2009, The Australian newspaper nominated Bourke as one of the 25 greatest footballers never to win a Brownlow Medal.